Start a new chapter as a Wordsworth House volunteer

 If you’re looking for a fresh challenge and have a bit of time to spare, volunteering at Wordsworth House and Garden, or in the spectacular North Lakes countryside, could be the perfect role.

-‘You don’t need to be a history or literature expert – although those things would be a bonus.
-All it takes is a warm, friendly manner and a willingness to get involved, as full training is provided.”
+‘You don’t need to be a history or literature expert to join us at Wordsworth House – although those things would be a bonus.
+We provide full training, so all it takes is a warm, friendly manner and a desire to get involved.’

 We look forward to meeting you!